champagnealexandre/alexandrechampagne.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate in astrophysics at the University of Montréal, currently working on the origin of life problem from a statistical physics perspective.
+I am a PhD candidate in physics at the Université de Montréal.
+My work involves investigating the emergence of complexity and the origin of life.

-My research interests also include complex systems, major evolutionary transitions and philosophy.
+I am also interested in major evolutionary transitions, information theory and philosophy.
 I am a member of the [Centre for Research in Astrophysics of Quebec](http://craq-astro.ca/?lang=en), the [Origin of Life Early-career Network](https://oolen.org/).

-I also maintain a [digest](ool-digest/) of newly published papers on the origin of life every week or so.
+I also maintain a weekly [digest](ool-digest/) of newly published papers related to the origin of life.

 In my free time, I run, bike, do yoga, and love to travel!